Having payroll issues? Learn how to troubleshoot blocked payroll.

 Unemployment tax rates change each year starting on July 1.
 When you get your new rate, update it in Gusto with the right start date.

-Make sure to give Gusto Power of Attorney (POA) to file and pay your unemployment taxes.
+Do not forget to send a notarized Power of Attorney (POA) to Gusto so we can file and pay unemployment taxes for you.

 After a work address in Vermont is assigned to one or more employees, you can add your tax account information: